Music for Other-than-musical Purposes. Research and Practice in Complex Settings

 TAI started in 2019 supported by the UK Arts and Humanities Research Council and Royal Society of Edinburgh as a network of academics and practitioners aimed at building expertise to critically assess the role of performing arts practices for social inclusion and conflict transformation.
 Initially, with members from the UK and Latin America, the network has grown ever since.

 TAI is interdisciplinary and is led by Oscar Odena at the University of Glasgow.
-Further information on the network can be found on The Arts of Inclusion website.
+Further information on the network can be found on The Arts of Inclusion website(link is external).
 Please see the event programme and registration details:

 International Research and Practice in Complex Settings